Two-Factor Authentication is an awesome feature that adds an almost insurmountable second layer of security to any online account that supports it.

 And luckily, most online services do support it nowadays.

-That makes your account a lot more secure because anyone trying to log into it would need physical access to your mobile phone in order to receive the security code.
+That makes your account a lot more secure because anyone trying to log into it would need physical access to YOUR mobile phone in order to receive the security code.

-1 – Log into your PayPal account.
+1 – Sign into your PayPal account.

 To complete the login process, simply enter the security code into the text box provided on the login page.